Key Essentials for Optimizing Patient Care 2017

 PLEASE NOTE that the dates for the current AOA CME cycle started January 1, 2016 and end December 31, 2018.
 AOA members are required to obtain 120 credit hours in a three year cycle, with at least 30 credits in Category 1-A.

 Rowan University School of Osteopathic Medicine is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
 RowanSOM designates this program for a maximum of 26.5 Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 METHOD OF PARTICIPATION:

-For successful completion of activity and subsequent awarding of credits, individuals are required to participate in the entire activity session and complete an activity evaluation, as well as an attestation form.
+For successful completion of activity and subsequent awarding of credits, individuals are required to participate in the entire activity session and complete an attestation form, as well as an activity evaluation form.